-Other than the above, no accounting assumptions or estimates have been identified that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next reporting period.
+No accounting assumptions or estimates have been identified that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next reporting period.

-1.4 New and Future Australian Accounting Standards
+1.4 New Australian Accounting Standards

 The accounting policies adopted are consistent with those of the previous financial year.